 Occasionally, we enjoyed exploring in our dingy.
 On our jungle cruise in Tenacatita when the dingy scraped mangroves on the port and starboard side it was time to turn around.
 (The big splashes on shore might have also had something to do with it!)

 Oh my!
 The yachtee lifestyle in Mexico was hard on us!

 We could always find fresh food cheap.

 In our travels in Mexico, we never experienced any of the crime publicized in the US press nor did we ever feel threatened.
-We did follow the local advice and stayed away from questionable areas.
-One does have to get to used to the presence of very well armed police and be street-wise (the same as in the US).
-To put everything in perspective, the only trouble we had with theft was in Bremerton, WA.
+Of course, we did follow the local advice and stayed away from questionable areas.
+To put everything in perspective, the only trouble we had with theft was in a marina in Bremerton, Washington.

 Our last port in Mexico was Chiapas, close to the border with Guatemala.
-Great care was taken by the Harbor Master and the Navy to assure all of our paperwork was in order and that w were no smuggling any drugs.
+Great care was taken by the Harbor Master and the Navy to assure all of our paperwork was in order and that we were not smuggling any drugs.

 After our time up north, it was nice to soak in the warm.

 These fishing pangas were everywhere.
 At night, we saw them bobbing along on their drift nets often 20 miles out to sea.
 We had to take great care in navigation to avoid the nets as their navigational lights were not exactly to USCG standard.

 Mmmm!
 Homemade tortillas and homemade tamales using wood fired ovens!
 The tamales especial even had a little local cocoa!

 We had fun visiting a small family-owned chocolate factory in southern Mexico.
 The chocolate we sampled was made using the same techniques used for centuries in this area since the time of the Mayans.